JakubWilczek98/signal-processing-scripts/matlab/README.md

 * decomposition of the signal into even and odd parts
 * 3D polos using plot3
 * generating Fourier series signals

+Lab5:
+* convolution of signals using built in matlab fcn and step by step
+* calculing more signal parameters (moc.m wariancja.m odchylenie.m)